 All sources to be used in the Live Production are registered with Cinegy Transport server(s) to be explicitly synced both on metadata and physical level.
 The synced streams will be also optionally transformed into different versions (re-packaged) to be accepted by the corresponding target.
-For example, incoming RTMP stream from Orah 4i/Vahana VR will be synced with other streams in production (delayed) and emitted as RTP preview stream for Cinegy Live VR, emitted as RTSP preview stream for low latency operator preview, packaged as segmented MP4 for Delivery Module (for example, Unified Streaming Platform) or immediately published as MPEG-S-DASH package for custom delivery.
+For example, incoming RTMP stream from Orah 4i/Vahana VR will be synced with other streams in production (delayed) and emitted as RTP preview stream for Cinegy Live VR and emitted as MPEG-DASH stream for the player consumption.